justin-napolitano/curate-an-edc-pouch/index.md

 i like the opinel no 7.
 I think at the end of the day everything comes down to whether or not i want and like it... now trying to justify my liking it.. the opinel no 7 has a slightly larger blade than the main blade of the swissie tinker.
 The opinel is also not threatening at all.
 I can use it cut an apple or eat at a restaurant without raising any eyebrows. it is also sharp enough to be capable of most "survival" tasks that i can throw at it if the occasion arises.

-> the carbon steel seems like a good idea initially. it is cool, but it rusts in the houston moisture. the next one i buy will definitely be stainless.
+> the carbon steel felt like a good idea initially. it is cool, but it rusts in the houston moisture. the next one i buy will definitely be stainless.
 Unfortunately this knife will last me the rest of my life.

 #### Justify the latex gloves